 Workshop member Lester had a plan to turn three spare pallets into planter boxes.

-He was concerned that, once filled, the planters could bulge at the sides due to soil pressure.
+He was concerned that, once filled, the planter boxes could bulge at the sides due to soil pressure.
 With no idea where to start, he reached out to the Bunnings Workshop community for advice.

 Pallet enthusiast and Workshop member LePallet suggested, "Because of the planter size, you will have to take into consideration the amount of soil you are putting in, and the weight of the finished product.
 You may want to install caster wheels for easy moving.
 On the structural side of things, screw a timber brace in the middle from the inside, and put one about 100mm from the top so it will be hidden by the soil around it.
 I've also put timber posts in each corner in past builds, and then screwed the pallets from there."